-Born in 1983, Tessa Thompson is an American film and TV actress who's played characters as diverse as her background.
+Tessa Thompson is an American film and TV actress who's played characters as diverse as her background.
 Originating from African, Panamanian, Mexican and European descent, Thompson has been able to avoid being typecast — playing anything from compassionate protagonist to ruthless antagonist to wild, untethered superhero.
 She became better known to mainstream film audiences in 2015's Rocky spin-off Creed, followed by the superhero flick Thor: Ragnarok (2017) and the sci-fi horror film Annihilation (2018).
-On the small screen, she made an early splash as Jackie Cook in Veronica Mars in 2005, and made an even bigger impression as the cutthroat Charlotte Hale on HBO's Westworld, which premiered in 2016.
+On the small screen, she made an early splash as Jackie Cook in Veronica Mars in 2005, and made an even bigger impression as the cutthroat Charlotte Hale on Westworld, which premiered in 2016.

 'For Colored Girls,' 'Selma,' 'Creed'

 Thompson began appearing in films in 2006, but she landed one of her more prominent roles in Tyler Perry's film adaptation For Colored Girls in 2010, playing Nyla Adrose (aka Lady in Purple).
-From there she would appear in 2014's award-winning dramedy Dear White People (which would later become adapted into a Netflix series) and in Ava Duvernay's historical drama Selma (2014), playing Civil Rights Movement activist Diane Nash.
+From there she would appear in 2014's award-winning dramedy Dear White People (which would later become adapted into a TV series) and in Ava Duvernay's historical drama Selma (2014), playing Civil Rights activist Diane Nash.

 The following year, the actress starred in the Rocky spin-off and sequel Creed (2015), as a chanteuse and love interest of Michael B. Jordan's character.
 She returned for Creed II in 2018.